 Pale gold in colour.

-White nectarine and grapefruit nuances are evident with supportive spicy new French oak.
+White nectarine and grapefruit nuances are evident on the nose with supportive spicy new French oak.

-Dry, crisp acidity with nectarine, white peach and grapefruit flavours.
+There is a deliciously dry, crisp acidity here with nectarine, white peach and grapefruit flavours.
 The wine has intensity, power and richness with a vanillin oak finish – wonderful line and length.

 Grilled crayfish with garlic butter and baby carrots.